Corralx/leviathan/README.md

 > !req<br>
 > Loops to state 2

-While with the addition of the parsable flag the output is the following:
+While with the addition of the `--parsable` flag the output is the following:
 > SAT;{req} -> {grant,!req} -> {!req} -> #2

 ### Compatibility